 27. Spirit – Beyoncé

 Beyoncé has been known to sing spectacularly and Spirit did not disappoint.
 It was part of the songs in the remake of The Lion King.

 As a result, it received the Best Original Song at the Capri Hollywood International Film Festival among other awards.

 28. Circle of Life – Carmen Twillie and Lebo M.

 This one will put you in a happy mood every time you hear it playing.
 It is one of those easy to love songs you include in your everyday playlist just because it makes you feel good.

 Sometimes, good music is all we need to enjoy our stay on earth, and this tune will have you feeling good about life!

 29. When You Wish Upon a Star – Cliff Edwards and Disney Studio Chorus

 Pinocchio the musical is a great movie with great songs including When You Wish Upon a Star.
-The song is one of the masterpieces from the 90s.

 It is an excitement filled song reminding you of all the little but good things in life, which make life fun and worth living.
 The American Film Institute ranked the song among the top ten in their list of 100 greatest songs in film history.